Introduction

 1. Estimation of State of Charge (SOC)

 SOC estimate displays the battery’s current charge level as a percentage of its overall capacity.
 Understanding the SOC is crucial for both energy management and EV range prediction.
-Temperature and aging can make SOC calculation difficult, which is why BMS algorithms frequently use techniques like open-circuit voltage measurement or Coulomb counting to provide precise estimates.
+Temperature and aging complicate SOC calculation, so BMS algorithms use methods like OCV measurement or Coulomb counting for accuracy.

 2. State of Health (SOH) Monitoring: